AnyChart/docs.anychart.com/Quick_Start/Exports.md

 {:index 3}
 Exports
 ======================
 AnyChart allows to save charts in different formats.
 It may be an image or pdf file.
-This article is fully devoted to all possible means of saving and even printing AnyChart.

-##Supported output Formats

 AnyChart supports tree image-file formats: **SVG**, **PNG**, **JPG** and document-file format format: **PDF**.
 Any chart can be exported into each of these formats.
 All methods for all of this export formats are represented below: